Emulator Issues #267

 I still need to look into how exactly the texture gets corrupted.

-#40 Updated by magumagu9 almost 5 years ago
+#40 Updated by magumagu9 over 5 years ago

 I think comment #13 actually provides the answer to that: the problem with the shadows only happens when the top line of the screen has garbage pixels.
 The game draws the shadow texture in the top left corner of the screen.
 So the problem with shadows is actually the same issue as the garbage pixels at the top of the screen (which basically boils down to us using floating-point math to compute the top-left corner of the EFB, and rounding the result inconsistently).

-#41 Updated by NeoBrainX almost 5 years ago
+#41 Updated by NeoBrainX over 5 years ago

 Note: The fifo log provided in comment #39 is unsuitable for debugging.